rcpch/digital-growth-charts-server/docs/legal/licensing-copyright.md

 ### [GNU Affero General Public License version 3](https://opensource.org/licenses/AGPL-3.0)

-The RCPCH dGC API Server and its accompanying Python package library is licensed under the Affero GPL, in order to use the 'copyleft' (also known as 'sharealike') feature within the license.
+The RCPCH Digital Growth Charts API Server and its accompanying Python package library is licensed under the Affero GPL, in order to use the 'copyleft' (also known as 'sharealike') feature within the license.
 The aim of this is to ensure that any other entities that wish to deploy the the API or python package code as a web service are still required to share all source code modifications they make, back to the community.

 ### [The MIT License](https://opensource.org/licenses/MIT)